dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

    [:div [:a {:href "#/about"} "go to about page"]]])
  {% endhighlight %}

-home-page, in the spirit of Clojure and Lisp, is just a function that returns dom elements.
-The syntax for defining a dom element is similar to [hiccup](https://github.com/weavejester/hiccup).
-All dom elements are defined as clojure vectors.
-The first element of the vector is the tag of the element (in this case :div).
+home-page is just a function that returns dom elements (theme alert - we are going to make many such functions!).
+The syntax for defining a dom element is similar to [hiccup](https://github.com/weavejester/hiccup) in that all dom elements are defined as clojure vectors.
+The first element of the vector is the tag of the element (in this case :div as in [:div ...]).
 We can then place other vectors(that represent elements) inside the original vector to represent element nesting (in the example above, the Welcome to my Project h2 is nested inside the div).
 So to show an example, I've pasted a vector representation of a dom and its corresponding dom element below it.

 {% highlight clojure %}
 [:div [:h2 "Welcome to my-project"]